RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - APIs are defined in `drivers/include/periph` and implemented in each cpus `periph` subdirectory

-- Explicitely include a peripheral module in your Makefile with the **FEATURES_REQUIRED** variable
+- Explicitly include a peripheral module in your Makefile with the **FEATURES_REQUIRED** variable

 - The peripheral drivers are implemented from scratch.
 This garantees: